 Granary Arts 2023 Scandinavian Heritage Festival Schedule

-Granary Arts invites you to join us for free events during Ephraim City’s Scandinavian Heritage
+Granary Arts invites you to join us for free events during Ephraim City’s Scandinavian Heritage Festival.
+Art Exhibitions at Granary Arts

-Gallery Hours: Wed-Sat, 11am – 5pm Location: Granary Arts, 86 North Main St., Ephraim
+Location: Granary Arts, 86 North Main St., Ephraim

 Exhibitions are free and open to the public.
 Stop by to see the art and say hello!

-Free Art Workshop: Painted Dala Horse Time: Saturday, May 27, 2023 / 11am – 2pm Location: Granary Arts, 86 North Main St., Ephraim, outside on the lawn
+Location: Granary Arts, 86 North Main St., Ephraim, outside on the lawn

-Learn traditional Swedish painting techniques as you design your own wooden Dala
+Learn traditional Swedish painting techniques as you design your own wooden Dala horse.
+Free workshop, all materials provided, open to all ages.

 Location: Meet at on the lawn next to Granary Arts CCA Christensen Cabin, 86 North Main St, Ephraim